darnelleMelvin/from-negatives-to-knowledge/docs/classes.md

   </a>
 </p>

-# 🧩 Classes Used in the Knowledge Graph
+# 🧩 Classes and Properties Used in this Knowledge Graph

 These are the RDF classes selected to model entity types in the knowledge graph as part of **Step 3: Select Classes and Properties** in the metadata creation workflow.